Piracy in the Atlantic World: Weaponry

-Archaeologists Lawrence E. Babits, Joshua B. Howard and Matthew Brenckle propose that pirate weaponry might include weapons of several nationalities and sizes, and pirates might be presumed to have a variety of weapons which could have been captured as they upgraded their vessel and personal weapons; pirates also may have "shifted weaponry from one vessel to another" to create a "more powerful armament."
+Archaeologists Lawrence E. Babits, Joshua B. Howard and Matthew Brenckle propose that pirate weaponry might have ranged in national origin and size, and pirates might have had a variety of weapons which were captured as they upgraded their vessel and personal weapons; pirates also may have "shifted weaponry from one vessel to another" to create a "more powerful armament."
 For example, in late 1996, Blackbeard's flagship, the Queen Anne's Revenge was discovered.
 This vessel was originally mastered by Henry Bostock (1717) and captured by Blackbeard on December 5, 1717 and what was found on it was a "smaller two cannon exhibited inscriptions", which revealed that one was manufactured in England" and the other in Sweden.
-Wayne R. Lusardi argues there is "considerable reasonable doubt" for the ships identification and Blackbeard's flagship, and if it is Queen Anne's Revenge, the "artifact assemblage does not reflect" in any way a "distinctly piratical material culture."
+Wayne R. Lusardi argues there is "considerable reasonable doubt" for the ship's identification and Blackbeard's flagship, and if it is Queen Anne's Revenge, the "artifact assemblage does not reflect" in any way a "distinctly piratical material culture."
 Lusardi also states the idea of a pirate leaving small arms and ammunition on a grounded vessel is perplexing, yet "many abandoned items occur in the archaeological record."

-Since then, thirty-one cannon have been identified, and more than 250,000 artifacts have been recovered.
+Since then, thirty-one cannons have been identified, and more than 250,000 artifacts have been recovered.
 The cannons are of different origins, such as Swedish, English, and possibly French, and of different sizes as would be expected with a colonial pirate crew.
 Pirates also used "bags of shot" or langrage more than men-of-war did because they were made up easily and this was certainly used on the 1717 Whydah, which was a "vessel positively identified as a pirate."

 There are a few differences in weaponry between pirates and men-of-war but one in particular are hand grenades which were "hollow cannonballs filled with black powder" and "pierced with a circular hole" in which a "bamboo tube was inserted" to serve as a "conduit for the fuse."
-Grenades were also explained by Johnson as "case bottles fill'd with powder" with "shot, slugs, and pieces of lead or iron" with a quick "match at the end of it" presently ran into the "bottle to the powder."
-Others argue that any suggested pirate ship or pirate artifact models includes precisely those items that an armed merchantman would have, including a "mix of cannon of different sizes", often from different nations, loaded with "shot designed to damage a vessel's rigging and personnel."
+According to Johnson, grenades were also "case bottles fill'd with powder" with "shot, slugs, and pieces of lead or iron" with a quick "match at the end of it" presently ran into the "bottle to the powder."
+Others argue that any suggested pirate ship or pirate artifact models include precisely those items that an armed merchantman would have, including a "mix of cannon of different sizes", often from different nations, loaded with "shot designed to damage a vessel's rigging and personnel."
 Also, personal weaponry such as pistols, cutlasses, and knives would be found on any vessel, which Rediker argues was used to "slit the noses of captives, cut off ears" and used the "knife and gun against their victims."